← Back to Journal

 Do I need to train guides in skincare expertise?
 No. The guide works in the familiar logic of gear: at a certain moment, a certain capsule is handed out, applied a certain way, preventing a certain problem.
 Formulas, certification, and product compatibility are on the supplier’s side.
 The guide stays a guide.

 What about liability and allergies?
 The capsules are certified under EU CPSR, manufactured in GMP facilities, hypoallergenic by formulation, and single-use application eliminates cross-contamination.
 Documentation is available for legal review.
-Responsibility for the formulas is on the manufacturer.
+Responsibility for the formulas remains on the manufacturer, not on the guide or operator.

 Give them away or charge?
 The model is up to the operator: include in the package (gift), “prepared route” (package), separate sale at booking or on the route (sale).
-Many operators start with a gift to gauge the response, then choose the model that fits.
+These are not steps on a ladder; each is a complete model on its own.
+Many operators start with a gift to gauge the response in the first season, then choose the model that fits.